berkanttubi/KNNFromScratch/README.md

+K-Nearest Neighbors Algorithm from scratch using Python with Cross-Validation method.
 You can see 2 file named knn.py and main.py.
 Main file controls everything , on the other hand knn file includes the functions needed for knn algorithms.
 You can test the algorithm manually from the algorithm_test folder.

 ### knn.py